jaankaup/wgpu_rs_project/README.md

 doesn't yet support atomic types and operations.
 Finally (some day) the projects are going to run on web browser.

+This project is part of my master's thesis (parallel FMM).
+The code is now a mess, and some day I will probably refactor and reogranize my code.

 There are now only one "finished" test project using the engine.

+The textures aren't mine.
+They are some random free textures downloaded from the net.
+TODO: replace the old textures with new ones, and provide the download links for those textures.

+wood.obj is a slightly modivied version of https://3dhaupt.com/wooden-watch-tower/.
+This is a test mesh for fast marching method algorithm.

 ## Marching cubes slime project (test project)

+The fist test scene a made.
+Just to get something on the screen.
 You can compile and run the project as follows

 $ cargo run --example hello_project